 An initial consultation is required.
-In my office, this includes a constitutional homeopathic work up, naturopathic assessment, review of past medical history and family history, review of organs and systems and a complete physical exam.
+In my office, this includes a constitutional homeopathic workup, naturopathic assessment, a review of past medical history and family history, a review of organs and systems, and a complete physical exam.
 This appointment is two hours in length.
 Arrangement for blood and urine tests will be done at this time.
 Particular attention is given to the kidneys as they must filter out the waste products of chelation therapy.
 After your health has been assessed and it is determined that chelation would be indicated for you, appointments for weekly or bi-weekly therapy sessions will be arranged.
 Blood work will be taken periodically to monitor your kidneys and liver functions during your time here.

 How Many Therapy Sessions Do I Need?